Walker Youth Dance Festival

 Place: Walker Park, Scrogg Rd, Newcastle upon Tyne NE6 4HA

 Nearest Bust Stops: Wharrier Street, Church Walk Shopping Centre, Scrogg Road

 Access: Walker Park is located on flat land.
 There is a good network of paths that are suitable for wheelchair users, pushchairs or mobility scooters

 Walker Youth Dance Festival is funded by Newcastle City Council, with additional support from Community Foundation Tyne & Wear and Urban Green.

 All young people should have access to dance, regardless of where they live or their family’s income.
 Dance connects us, cultivates confidence and emotional intelligence.
-Walker is the poorest ward in Newcastle, so many of the young people there are unable to take part in the same activities that their peers in neighbouring wards can enjoy, which limits their opportunity in life.
+It increases physical health, and well as supporting good mental health.
+Walker is often overlooked, so many of the young people here are unable to take part in the same activities that their peers in neighbouring wards can enjoy, which limits their opportunities in life.

-No experience needed, just turn up and give it a try.
+No experience necessary, just a willingness to give it a go!

 We believe in the co-creation of work with young people and the transformative power of performance to develop confidence, be witnessed, create connections and develop leadership skills.

-In 2017 the group performed for the first time to the whole school at The Dome in Walker, the creation of this work was generously supported by John D Grassroots Fund.
+In 2017 the group performed for the first time to their whole school at The Dome in Walker, the creation of this work was generously supported by John D Grassroots Fund.